Aselisewine/starter-hugo-academic/content/post/project-1/index.md

   focal_point: Smart
   preview_only: false
 ---
-## Term project tutorial
+The primary objective of this project is to build a predictive Machine Learning model that predicts which passengers survived the Titanic shipwreck in April 15, 1912 using passengers data.
+Also, we will perform a variable or feature importance test in this study which will help us to better improve our predictive model and gain more insights to the given data.
+The main purpose of the feature importance test is to help us also determine the relative importance of each variable in the proposed predictive model.

+The dataset involved in this study contained information, such as the name, survival status, gender, ticket class, age, fare, port of embarkation, number of siblings/spouse aboard the titanic, and the number of parent/children aboard the titanic, of passengers that a-boarded the titanic which sank after colliding with an iceberg and resulted in the death of 1502 out of 2224 passengers and crew.
+The response or predicted variable for this study is the survival status (an indicator variable that takes a value of 1 if survived and 0 if dead).

+Since our response variable is binary (0 or 1 ), then the recommended machine learning model for this analysis is classification models.
+For the purposes of this study, we will explore the following classification models such as the Random forest, K-Nearest Neighbor, and Support Vector Machines to determine if any of them fits well or provides accurate predictions to the given data.
+We proposed these classification models because of they are more robust and have the ability to capture both simple and complex patterns that maybe found in the data.
+The best model will be selected based on prediction accuracy.

 ```
-The primary objective of this project is to build a predictive Machine Learning model that predicts which
-passengers survived the Titanic shipwreck in April 15, 1912 using passengers data.
-Also, we will perform a
-variable or feature importance test in this study which will help us to better improve our predictive
-model and gain more insights to the given data.
-The main purpose of the feature importance test is to help
-us also determine the relative importance of each variable in the proposed predictive model.

-The dataset involved in this study contained information, such as the name, survival status, gender,
-ticket class, age, fare, port of embarkation, number of siblings/spouse aboard the titanic, and the number
-of parent/children aboard the titanic, of passengers that aboarded the titanic which sank after colliding
-with an iceberg and resulted in the death of 1502 out of 2224 passengers and crew.
-The response or predicted
-variable for this study is the survival status (an indicator variable that takes a value of 1 if survived and 0
-if dead).

-Since our response variable is binary (0 or 1 ), then the recommended machine learning model for this analysis
-is classification models.
-For the purposes of this study, we will explore the following classification models
-such as the Random forest, K-Nearest Neighbor, and Support Vector Machines to determine if any of them fits well
-or provides accurate predictions to the given data.
-We proposed these classification models because of they are
-more robust and have the ability to capture both simple and complex patterns that maybe found in the data.
-The
-best model will be selected based on prediction accuracy.
 ```

 ## Importing the libraries